A canary, for papers

 Journal alerts are noise

-Scholar is stale
+Scholar is a black box

 Scanning breaks first